-The Board is asked to note this update and discuss any potential changes to the risks or their ratings, or to suggest any additional risks.
+The Council of Governors is asked to note this update and where necessary suggest any potential changes to the Board's approach.

 3. Legal / Regulatory Implications

 As the Board's highest level risk register, the BAF is key to evidencing that the Trust meets the requirements of the Care Quality Commission's Well Led framework.